theronhitchman/euclidean-geometry/class/index.md

 > **Question N:** Are the notions of a Conger convex kite and a Cohen convex kite equivalent?
 State and prove a theorem.

+### September 28

+> **Challenge P:** (Bavido-Cohen-Schultz) Find a definition for convex/non-convex for general polygons.

+> **Question Q:** (Mitchell-Van Ryswyk) Should we change the defnition of "exterior angle"?
+Can an exterior angle really lie inside a polygon?

+> **Challenge R:** (Phaly) Come up with a definition of "the point X lies inside the polygon P."

+> **Challenge S:** Find language to classify these pentagons.

+> **Conjecture T:** If ABCDE is a convex pentagon, then it is possible to insert diagonals BD and BE to split ABCDE into three non-overlapping triangles.